Skin Maths: How to Pair Skincare Ingredients

 By: Shannon Peter

 As anyone that’s clued up on skincare pairings will tell you, to get the most out of one skincare ingredient, it's often best to team it up with another complementary ingredient.
 Sometimes, the pair work synergistically to maximise the results of your overall skincare routine.
 Other times, combining certain ingredients can help remedy some of their less-than-appealing side effects (retinol, we’re looking at you).
 But which ingredients are a match made in dermatological heaven?
-We asked Daniel Isaacs, Medik8’s Director of Research to share five exemplary ingredient combinations to try now.
+Here, we share five exemplary ingredient combinations to try now.

 Read More: How to curate the ultimate morning skincare routine